UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 The basic config uses baudrate 9600 and UART messages end in '\0'.
 More information on setting baudrate with `node interface.js --help`.

+For trying the program out yourself, you can set the interface to offline mode to prevent outgoing connections to backend.
+This can be done by using the command line flag `node interface.js -o`.

 ## UART Messaging

 The Interface can receive and send UART messages.
 The messages sent from the SensorTag should always be zero-terminated ('\0'), because the message delimiter is a zero byte.
 The standard `UART_write(uartHandle, str, strlen(str))` does not end the message in zero, and instead it has to be manually added.
 Remember, the function strlen only counts up to the first zero, not including it.